ibm-cloud-architecture/refarch-cloudnative-micro-customer/building-locally.md

 - `cd cloudant`
 - `python3 populate.py localhost 8080`

-Or, you can access the cloudant dashboard at `http://localhost:8080/dashboard.html`, login with the credentials `admin` and `pass` and then create the docs as you can in the script [populate.py](./cloudant/populate.py).
+Or, you can access the Cloudant dashboard at `http://localhost:8080/dashboard.html`, login with the credentials `admin` and `pass` and then create the docs as you can in the script [populate.py](./cloudant/populate.py).

-By doing so, you will have one admin user named `user` and one basic user named `foo` created in your cloudant database.
+By doing so, you will have one admin user named `user` and one basic user named `foo` created in your Cloudant database.

 3. In this case, you will need to set this property in microprofile-config.properties https://github.com/ibm-cloud-architecture/refarch-cloudnative-micro-customer/blob/microprofile/src/main/resources/META-INF/microprofile-config.properties